 Community Moderators and Administrators are at the forefront of combatting spam, mediating disputes and enforcing community guidelines; you are too!

-If you see an issue, contact the moderators, or flag any comments for review.
-If you believe someone has violated the Basic Rules, report it to Ham Community directly.
+If you see an issue, contact the moderators, or 'report' the content for review.
+If you believe someone has violated these Guidelines, report it to Ham Community directly.
 Your reporting will remain anonymous and will help us keep this Community thriving for many years to come.

 A discussion or comment that contains only a link to your blog, a product, or your article on another site will almost always be removed.
 We allow for self-promotion but it should be a comprehensive description of a project or service that is genuinely yours and benefits the Community, or at least a large segment of the Community.
 For example, if you wrote a book, we want to hear about it.
 If you conceived a new antenna and are selling kits, sure, go ahead.

 We repeat, personal attacks and harassment will not be tolerated.
-Sexist, racist, misogynist, homophobic, and broad, offensive generalizations about groups of people are simply not allowed.
+Sexist, racist, misogynist, homophobic, and broad, offensive generalizations about groups of people are simply not allowed – NOT ALLOWED.
 Comments or discussions written intentionally to provoke will also be removed.
+There are plenty of places on the internet to do this, Ham Community is not one of them.

 Don’t copy and paste

-If you didn’t write it, or haven’t properly cited the article you’re quoting, don’t post it.
-The solution is simple: if someone else wrote it, took the shot, or otherwise created it and you feel you can use it based on 'fair use' then make sure you cite the person's name and/or the source.
+If you didn’t write it, you cannot simply post it.
+And very important, if you do not own the copyright to an image, you cannot post it.
+We respect copyright laws.
+This is not negotiable.
+The solution is: if someone else wrote it, took the shot, or otherwise created it and you feel you can use it based on 'fair use' then make sure you cite the person's name and/or the source with a link back.
+But again, that does not mean you can use anything as long as you cite it.
+Use it if it is legal to do so.
+It is your responsibility to find out.

 Ham Community was conceived to serve amateur radio operators from all over the world.
 We encourage international discussions.
 Admittedly, English remains the principal language of this online forum.
 As such, when possible, we encourage its members to write in English.
 When relevant or not possible, any language is acceptable.
-This said, should our translation software pick up any exchanges that violate the Ham Community guidelines, the user will be immediately banned forever from the Community - No exceptions.
+This said, should our translation software pick up any exchanges that violate the Ham Community guidelines, the user will be immediately warned and subject to the one-strike rule - No exceptions.